Five days of Music, Film, Theatre, Writing, Art & Design

 Studio Theatre @ Carnegie Hall

 Celebrating 40 years of the classic cult comedy featuring an iconic soundtrack from Dunfermline’s own legendary rock band, Big Country.
-The screening will be followed by a Q&A with special guests including screenwriter Ninian Dunnett.
+The screening will be followed by a Q&A with Big Country’s Bruce Watson and screenwriter Ninian Dunnett.
+The conversation will be hosted by Nicola Meighan, BBC Radio Scotland broadcaster and host of popular arts & culture podcast, A Kick Up the Arts.

 Two friends become modern-day highwaymen to rebell against their drab lives in 80s Edinburgh.
 Holding up tourist buses dressed as a Clown and the Wolfman, they soon become celebrated as folk heroes among locals and tourists, and the bane of the police.